 As the name implies, a brute force attack aims to hack your password by simply trying every conceivable combination of characters until one works.
 That might sound like a ridiculous approach, but the speed and power of modern computers make it a realistic weapon.
 Way back in 2012, someone demonstrated a brute force attack system that could reportedly try over 350 million passwords a second!
 That was supposedly enough to crack any 8-character password in under 6 hours.

-Considering that system existed 8 years ago (in 2012), it is likely that professional hackers now use systems vastly more powerful than this.
+Considering that system existed back in 2012, it is likely that professional hackers now use systems vastly more powerful than this.
 The longer your password the better the chance your password has to survive a brute force attack.

 Figure out your password with a dictionary attack